xalaida/laravel-translatable/README.md

 Add the `HasTranslations` trait of the strategy you want to use to your model that you want to make translatable.

-For example, let's use the [Extra table extended](#extra-table-extended-strategy) strategy.
+For example, let's use the [Extra Table Extended](#extra-table-extended-strategy) strategy:

 ```php
 <?php